Skip to content

 • by

-Everything was fine until readers decided to do some maths and question the age difference between The Black Canary and the Green Arrow.
-Or what age was supposed to be Dinah Lance, a heroine from the Golden Age?
-Trying to give sense to it, people at DC chose the most convoluted explanation, introducing us by retcon Dinah Laurel Lance in Justice League of America #220.
-In this issue, it is revealed that the Black Canary who joined the Justice League in Justice League of America #75 was not Dinah Drake but, in fact, her brainwashed daughter, Dinah Laurel Lance, with some mind-transplant shenanigans on top of it.
+Everything was fine until readers decided to do some math and question the age difference between Black Canary and Green Arrow.
+Or how old was Dinah Lance supposed to be, a heroine from the Golden Age?
+To address this, DC introduced Dinah Laurel Lance via retcon in Justice League of America #220.
+In this issue, it is revealed that the Black Canary who joined the Justice League in Justice League of America #75 was not Dinah Drake, but in fact her brainwashed daughter, Dinah Laurel Lance, with some mind-transplant shenanigans on top of it.

 The Canaries’ origin stories were revised again after the universe-altering events of Crisis on Infinite Earths.
-Things were then simplified in a good way, with Dinah Laurel Lance as the modern Black Canary who inherits the identity from her mother, Dinah Drake Lance.
-To know more about it, you should read:
+Things were then simplified in a good way, with Dinah Laurel Lance as the modern Black Canary who inherits the identity from her mother, Dinah Drake.
+To learn more, check out all the following comics:

-• Justice League of America #220 (1983) – For those who want to understand better the mind-transplant thing, and how Dinah Laurel Lance found herself believing she was her mother.
+• Justice League of America #220 (1983) – This is for those who want a better understanding of the mind transplant and how Dinah Laurel Lance came to believe she was her mother.

-• Secret Origins Vol. 2 #50 (1990) – Reprinted in Tales of the Batman: Alan Brennert.
-This is the comic giving us the new origin story Post-Crisis.
+• Secret Origins Vol. 2 #50 (1990) – This is the comic that gives us the new origin story post-Crisis.

 • JLA: Year One (1998-1999) – This 12-issue series by Mark Waid and Barry Kitson is also a new origin story for the famous superhero team JLA Post-Crisis, with Black Canary as a founding member.
 See also Secret Origins Vol. 2 #32 (1988), an issue that established the new origin story of the JLA penned by Peter David before the maxi-series was written.